 - The vPICO session format foresees 2-minute presentations for 20 authors per time block.
 One of these 20 presentations can be granted a 10-minute introductory presentation.
 Conveners are free to use this prolonged slot for their solicited speakers.

 - Automatic cancellation of small sessions: sessions with five (5) or less abstracts after the abstract deadline will automatically be cancelled.
 Authors of abstracts in withdrawn sessions will be given the opportunity to send their abstract to another session.

 - SOI tasks: during the abstract implementation phase, you are asked to review abstracts originally submitted to your session, those that are suggested to be transferred to your session, as well as abstracts without an assignment.
-If necessary and under certain conditions (see below) you may upload late contributions by the strict deadline of 20 January 2021, 13:00 CET.
-Please note the guidelines for abstract submission.
+If necessary and under certain conditions (see below) you may upload late contributions by the strict deadline of 26 January 2021, 13:00 CET.
+Please note the guidelines for late abstract submission.
 The outcome of this tool is the final list of active contributions to be scheduled in your session.